Camara in ETHIOPIA

 Our Work

-Camara Ethiopia works in partnership with the Government of Ethiopia to supply computers to schools and train teachers, often in rural and far-flung parts of the country.
-We identify schools in need of computer learning, help to create a secure and dust-free environment for a computer classroom, and install 20 to 25 computers.
-Our trainers visit the school and normally stay for a week, training anything from six to twenty teachers in the use of computers in the curriculum and giving advice on basic maintenance.
+Camara Education Ethiopia works in partnership with the Ministry of Education to supply computers loaded with educational content relevant to the local curriculum.
+We also offer training for teachers and school leaders, along with maintenance and follow-up support, often in rural and remote areas of the country.
+We identify schools in need of computer-based learning, assist in creating secure and dust-free environments for computer classrooms, and install 35 to 40 computers.
+Our trainers typically visit schools for a week, during which they train between 15 and 24 teachers in the use of computers in the curriculum and in basic maintenance.
+We continuously monitor and evaluate each school regarding the status and usage of the computers, collecting relevant data.

 Our Projects

 Camara Education Ethiopia has successfully implemented a number of projects which focused on enabling schools to integrate ICT into education.
-We have worked with partners including Learning Equality, The Waterloo Foundation, Lenovo, CHK, Africa Code Week and Dell.
+We have worked with partners including the World Bank, Learning Equality, The Waterloo Foundation, Lenovo, CHK, Africa Code Week, the British Council and Dell Technologies.
 Two of our major projects are outlined below.

-Since 2011, Camara Ethiopia has worked in partnership with the Federal Ministry of Education (MoE) to improve access to quality education through technology in disadvantaged communities in Ethiopia and to support the education sector in line with government strategies and policies.
-Through this project and with the support of our key funding partner Dell, Camara Education aims to:
+Since 2011, Camara Education Ethiopia has worked in partnership with the Federal Ministry of Education (MoE) and has been committed to improving access to quality education through technology in disadvantaged communities in Ethiopia and to supporting the education sector in line with government strategies and policies.

 Project to Impact Learners’ Performance in STEM Subjects in the Silte Zone